stefanluncanu24/Titanic-Machine-Learning-from-Disaster-Kaggle-Competition/README.md

 # Titanic---Machine-Learning-from-Disaster-Competition
 The "Titanic - Machine Learning from Disaster" on Kaggle is a competition where participants use machine learning to predict passenger survival.
 I'm excited to be in the top 9% of participants!

-# Overview of Titanic Survival Prediction Project
+# Overview of the Project

-## Description
-This project is a comprehensive analysis and machine learning model training for predicting the survival of passengers from the Titanic dataset.
-The project covers all steps from data loading and preprocessing to model training and validation.

-## Repository Structure
+## File Explanations
+- model.ipynb - code used for the project
+- submission.csv - file used for the final submission
+- test.csv - unlabeled data used for the final submission
+- train.csv - labeled data used for training

 ### Loading Libraries
 - Essential libraries such as NumPy, Pandas, Matplotlib, Seaborn, and scikit-learn are loaded for data manipulation, visualization, and machine learning.